omeatai/src-Business-Analysis/README.md

   - Eg. If Deposit type is Cash, and Deposit amount is above $10000, fill a Form.
   - Eg. When opening investment account, perform AML (Anti-Money Laundering) and KYC (Know Your Customer) checks on customers.
   - Ensure that business rule is not violated in the system.
-  - Business Rules are Business constraints and arise because of any of the following 2 reasons:
+  - Business Rules are Business constraints that arise because of any of the following 2 reasons:
     - Operating procedures created by the business.
     - Regulations enforced by the Government.
 - Functional Requirements